 Back to Top1990–1999

-Tian, McKnight, and Russell discover HIF-2α (hypoxia-inducible factor 2a, which they name EPAS1), a critical effector downstream of pVHL (von Hippel-Lindau protein).
+Drs.
+Hui Tian, Steven McKnight, and David Russell discover HIF-2α (hypoxia-inducible factor 2a, which they name EPAS1), a critical effector downstream of pVHL (von Hippel-Lindau protein).
 They show that HIF-2α is induced in response to hypoxia, heterodimerizes with HIF-1β, and regulates hypoxia-responsive genes (Tian et al., Genes Dev 1997).

 - Tian, H. et al. Endothelial PAS domain protein 1 (EPAS1), a transcription factor selectively expressed in endothelial cells.
 Genes Dev 11, 72-82, (1997).